slinny/GoogleMapsInFragment/README.md

 # GoogleMapsInFragment

 This project has one activity and two fragments (ListFragment and MapFragment);
-ListFragment can account for slow data loading response with a progressbarse;
+ListFragment can account for slow data loading response with a progressBar;
 ListFragment can account for a failed data response with a Toast message;
 ListFragment includes a SearchView and RecyclerView;
 Recyclerview's items can display the City Name, and City Country Code of each object(i.e. New York, US);